-The FCC has a special class of radio licenses called Low Power FM Radio (LPFM) to create opportunities for new voices to be heard on the radio.
-The LPFM radio service consists of 100-watt stations which reach an area with a radius of approximately three and one-half miles.
+The FCC has a special class of radio licenses called Low Power FM Radio to create opportunities for more voices to be heard on the radio.
+The LPFM stations are licensed to operate with 100-watts, which allows them to reach an area with a radius of approximately three and one-half miles.

 Who is eligible for LPFM licenses?

 To qualify for an LPFM license, you must be:

 - A government or non-profit educational institution, like a public or private school or state or private university

 - A non-profit organization, association or entity with an educational purpose, like a community group, public service or public health organization, disability service provider or faith-based organization

 - A government or non-profit entity providing local public safety or transportation service, like a volunteer fire department, local government or state transportation authority

 - An Indian or Alaska Native tribe, band, nation, pueblo, village or community that will provide non-commercial radio services.